rhysd/hgrep/README.md

     match is highlighted in a different color.
   - Painting background color (`--background`) is supported.
 This is useful when your favorite theme does not fit to your terminal's background color
-  - Detection for terminal color support is better.
-It automatically changes the default theme to 'ansi' when the terminal only supports 16 colors
+  - Compatibility for old terminals is better.
+It automatically changes the default theme to 'ansi' for 16-colors terminals.
+And it provides `--ascii-lines` flag to draw border lines with ascii characters instead of Unicode characters like '├', '┬', and so on
 - `bat` printer
   - Implementation is battle-tested.
 It is already used by many users on many platforms and terminals
   - The behavior is compatible with `bat` command.
 Its output layout is the same as `bat` command.
 It can load bat's assets cache